openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     2. Log in to Horizon Dashboard.
     3. Navigate to Project ->  Compute -> Instances
     4. Launch instance VM_1 with image TestVM, availability zone nova and flavor m1.micro.
     5. Launch instance VM_2  with image TestVM-VMDK, availability zone  vcenter and flavor m1.micro.
-    6. Verify that VMs should communicate between each other.
+    6. Verify that instances  should communicate between each other.
 Send icmp ping from VM_1 to VM_2  and vice versa.
     7. Disable interface of VM_1.
-    8. Verify that VMs should not communicate between each other.
+    8. Verify that instances  should not communicate between each other.
 Send icmp ping from VM_2 to VM_1  and vice versa.
     9. Enable interface of VM_1.
-    10. Verify that VMs should communicate between each other.
+    10. Verify that instances  should communicate between each other.
 Send icmp ping from VM_1 to VM_2  and vice versa.

 Expected result